nyc-sea-lions-2015/sakura-challenge/README.md

     t.x; // -> 100
     t.y; // -> 100

 This doesn't draw anything.
-In fact, the turtle never draws anything, she just helps you figure out coordinates.
+In fact, the turtle never draws anything, she can just move around and report her position.

-The turtle starts facing up:
+The turtle starts facing straight up, towards the top of the screen:

-    t.bearing; // -> [0, 1]
+    t.bearing; // -> [0, -1]

-`[0, -1]` means that if you ask the turtle to move one step, she'll move by `0` horizontally and `-1` pixel vertically.
-You don't usually need to look at your turtle's bearing; I'm just using this as an example.
+`[0, -1]` means that if you ask the turtle to move one step, she'll move by `0` pixels horizontally and `-1` pixel vertically.

 You can ask the turtle to go forward, and say how far: